PsisByssi/Uncrumpled/README.txt

 Maybe in the future the core could be in a different language communicating over rpc.
-Because we are not using rpc, the gui has a reference to the app the app also has a reference to the gui, so we have bidirectional calling.
+Because we are not using rpc, the gui has a reference to the app the app COULD also have a reference to the gui for bidirectional calling.

 # The Core